Cameron Payne NBA Playoffs Player Props: Suns vs. Nuggets

 Cameron Payne Insights vs. the Nuggets

-- Payne is responsible for attempting 6.1% of his team's field goal attempts this season with 9.4 per game.
+- This season, he's accounted for 6.8% of his team's three-pointers made, averaging 1.4 per game.

-- He's connected on 1.4 threes per game, or 6.8% of his team's makes from beyond the arc this season.

-- The Nuggets are the eighth-best defensive team in the league, allowing 112.5 points per game.
+- Defensively, the Nuggets are ranked eighth in the league, allowing 112.5 points per game.

-- The Nuggets allow 40.8 rebounds per game, best in the NBA.
+- On the glass, the Nuggets have conceded 40.8 rebounds per game, which is best in the NBA.

-- The Nuggets concede 25.7 assists per contest, 15th-ranked in the NBA.
+- The Nuggets are the 15th-ranked team in the league, conceding 25.7 assists per game.

-- Giving up 11.4 made 3-pointers per contest, the Nuggets are the third-ranked squad in the league.
+- In terms of 3-pointers, the Nuggets are third in the league, giving up 11.4 makes per game.

 Cameron Payne vs. the Nuggets